epltv1/FutbolX-Media-Server/README.md

 127.0.0.1:8000

-Do not expose port "8000" directly to the internet unless there is a specific reason.
+Do not expose port 8000 directly to the internet.

 Nginx should be the public entry point.